2025: Review of My Year

 Creating a book cover

-I was certain I would self-publish my book in the form of an eBook as the cover, as, being a single page, it would be simpler to design.
+I was certain I would self-publish my book in the form of an eBook as the cover, being a single page, it would be simpler to design.

 I designed my eBook cover by finding a template in Canva.
-I used the tartan which is the design on my website and replicated my website fonts.
+Using my tartan branding which is the design on my website, I replicated my website fonts.
 That way I could keep my design consistent with my branding.

 The cover of a paperback includes the front cover, spine and back cover in one template.
 I tried using KDP Cover Creator.
 Its limitations meant that I couldn’t use the fonts on my website as they weren’t available in the software.
 As I wanted to make my branding consistent, I would have to find another way to use my chosen fonts.

 If you have many images to insert in your non-fiction or children’s picture book, I suggest you use a book designer who is skilled in formatting illustrations.
-I can recommend a couple.
+I can recommend a couple on LinkedIn.

 Creating my KDP account